 Laws often seen simple when they’re not.
 There are many factors in what is legal and what isn’t.
 Lawyers spend years learning law.

-Don’t try it at home.
-Never rely on this site.
+Don’t try it yourself.
+So never rely on this site.
 Nor on any other site.
-Or on relatives or neighbors unless they are lawyers.
+Nor on relatives or neighbors unless they are lawyers.
 Their advice will be worth what you paid for it.
 That is, nothing.
 Even worse, their advice may be wrong.
 So don’t take the chance.

-Get information or advice on Maine’s alcohol laws from an expert.
-That’s a lawyer who holds a license in the state.
+Get facts or advice on Maine’s alcohol laws from an expert.
+That is a lawyer who holds a license in the state.
 Alcohol attitudes and enforcement varies across Maine.
 So it’s a good idea to choose one who practices in the locality of concern.

 At this point you now know much more about Maine alcohol laws than most residents.
 So kudos!